Scanning probe microscopy: Disadvantages

 The detailed shape of the scanning tip is sometimes difficult to determine.
 Its effect on the resulting data is particularly noticeable if the specimen varies greatly in height over lateral distances of 10 nm or less.

 The scanning techniques are generally slower in acquiring images, due to the scanning process.
 As a result, efforts are being made to greatly improve the scanning rate.
-Like all scanning techniques, the embedding of spatial information into a time sequence opens the door to uncertainties in metrology, say of lateral spacings and angles, which arise due to time-domain effects like specimen drift, feedback loop oscillation, and mechanical vibration.
+Like all scanning techniques, the embedding of spatial information into a time sequence opens the door to uncertainties in metrology, such as in measuring lateral spacings and angles, which arise due to time-domain effects like specimen drift, feedback loop oscillations, and mechanical vibrations.

 The maximum image size is generally smaller.

 Scanning probe microscopy is often not useful for examining buried solid-solid or liquid-liquid interfaces.

+Scanning photo current microscopy

+Scanning photo current microscopy can be considered as a member of the Scanning Probe Microscopy (SPM) family.
+The difference between other SPM techniques and SPCM is, it exploits a focused laser beam as the local excitation source instead of a probe tip.

+Characterization and analysis of spatially resolved optical behavior of materials is very important in opto-electronic industry.
+Simply this involves studying how the properties of a material vary across its surface or bulk structure.
+Techniques that enable spatially resolved optoelectronic measurements provide valuable insights for the enhancement of optical performance.
+Scanning photo electron microscopy has emerged as a powerful technique which can investigate spatially resolved optoelectronic properties in semiconductor nano structures.

+Principle

+In scanning photo current microscopy, a focused laser beam is used to excite the semiconducting material producing excitons (electro-hole pairs).
+These excitons undergo different mechanisms and if they can reach the nearby electrodes before the recombination takes place a photocurrent is generated.
+This photocurrent is position dependent as it, raster scans the device.

+Scanning photo current microscopy analysis

+Using the position dependent photocurrent map, important photocurrent dynamics can be analyzed.

+Scanning photocurrent microscopy provides information on carrier transport, such as minority carrier diffusion length and recombination dynamics, as well as on local doping concentration and built-in electric fields.

 Visualization and analysis software

 In all instances and contrary to optical microscopes, rendering software is necessary to produce images.

 Such software is produced and embedded by instrument manufacturers but also available as an accessory from specialized work groups or companies.